 Pollution and environmental issues are the other challenges that India is facing at present.
 Though India is working hard, there is a long way to go.
 Degradation of land, depleting natural resources, and loss of biodiversity are the main issues of concern due to pollution.
 Untreated sewerage is the major cause of water pollution.
 The Ganga and Yamuna rivers are today two of the most polluted rivers in India.
 Same is the condition of other rivers that pass through populated cities.
 Additionally, increasing construction and vehicular traffic also contribute to pollution in the cities.
 India needs to embark on a model of sustainable development.

-Both men and women enjoy equal opportunities, but as far as freedom and safety of women is concerned, India lags behind.
-Issues like domestic violence, rape, portrayal of women in media, etc., must be tackled immediately.
+Both men and women enjoy equal opportunities, but as far as freedom and safety of women are concerned, India lags behind.
+Issues like domestic violence, rape, the portrayal of women in media, etc., must be tackled immediately.

 Unemployment, nowadays, is very common among the youth.
 This situation is also known as joblessness.
-Moreover, it is a set of circumstances where an able-bodied person is willingly searching for a job, but is not able to find it.
-We can calculate the percentage of unemployed people prevalent in the economy by dividing it with the number of individuals currently present in the labor force.
-The government of India must take necessary steps to eradicate it by creating more government and public sector job opportunities.
+Moreover, it is a set of circumstances where an able-bodied person is willingly searching for a job but is not able to find it.
+We can calculate the percentage of unemployed people prevalent in the economy by dividing it with the number of individuals currently present in the labour force.
+The government of India must take the necessary steps to eradicate it by creating more government and public sector job opportunities.
 Also, it needs to support private sector industry that could provide jobs to the ones who really deserve it.
-As per the 2018 data, the rate of unemployment has increased to 3.53% from 3.52% in 2017.
-If not tackled immediately, it will became a challenge for our society and economy.
+As per the Centre for monitoring Indian Economy data, the rate of unemployment has touched 8.10% in February 2022.
+This rate of unemployment is high for a country like India.
+If not tackled immediately, it will become a challenge for our society and economy.

 India is a country which is widely famous for its agriculture throughout the world.
 But the sad plight of our country lies in the fact that here farmers face too many problems.
 Such as lack of basic amenities of irrigation systems, agricultural implements and short or long-term loans.
-Exploitation of farmers at the hands of moneylenders is a very prominent and common issue that immediately needs to be looked into.
-Stories of farmers committing suicide appear in the media almost everyday.
-As per the India economic survey 2018, the estimated data states that percentage of agricultural workers in total work force is likely to drop upto 25.7% by 2050 from 58.2% in 2001.
+The exploitation of farmers at the hands of moneylenders is a very prominent and common issue that immediately needs to be looked into.
+Stories of farmers committing suicide appear in the media almost every day.
+As per the India economic survey 2018, the estimated data states that the percentage of agricultural workers in the total workforce is likely to drop up to 25.7% by 2050 from 58.2% in 2001.
 Therefore, agriculture needs to be revived at the earliest.